-THE IDOL OF ORPHAN CARE
+THE IDOL OF FOSTER CARE

-Our call to care for orphans is more about the help they need than it is about our need to help.
-We cannot use orphan care as the means by which we gain some personal sense of fulfillment, purpose or meaning.
+Our call to care for kids in foster care is more about the help they need than it is about our need to help.
+We cannot use foster care as the means by which we gain our ultimate sense of fulfillment, purpose or meaning.
 Only Jesus can provide that for us.
-The last thing orphans need is us using them to mask our own personal insecurities by burdening them with the expectation to satisfy our self-righteous need to help someone less fortunate.
-Orphan care then becomes an idol, and a service project – a work upon which our identity is based and our self-justifying needs are met.

 Many of these kids experience horrendous atrocities and injustices in a very short amount of time.
+The last thing they need is us using them to mask our own personal insecurities by burdening them with the expectation to satisfy our self-righteous need to help someone less fortunate.
+Foster care then becomes an idol, and a service project – a work upon which our identity is based and our self-justifying needs are met.

 They are not trophies for us to put on display so people know how obedient, radical and missional we are.
-The end goal of our obedience in caring for orphans is not the display of our own obedience - it's what a child may greatly gain through what we are called to lose - namely, ourselves.
+The end goal of our obedience in caring for kids in foster care is not the display of our own obedience – instead, it's what a child may greatly gain through what we are called to lose - namely, ourselves.
 It’s about what is best for the them, not what is glamorous or daring or risky or evangelically sexy for us.

-Yes, orphan care is a big deal, but its grandness is not measured by the public fame it produces but by the private faithfulness it requires…when no one is around to see, no one cares and there's no chance that you'll ever earn a prize for it or be given a cape to wear because of it.
+Yes, foster care is a big deal, but its grandness is not measured by the public fame it produces but by the private faithfulness it requires…when no one is around to see, no one cares and there's no chance that you'll ever earn a prize for it or be given a cape to wear because of it.